Ritika-gupta13/Basic-inventory-and-prize-checker/statement.md

 Add Product: Allows the user to input a product name, initial stock, and price, with an automatic, unique ItemCode generation (e.g., ITM001).

-View All Inventory: Displays a formatted, comprehensive list of all products, their codes, prices, and stock levels.
+View All Inventory: Displays a list of all products, their codes, prices, and stock levels.

 Update Stock/Price: Enables the manager to modify the price and/or stock level of an existing product using its unique ItemCode.